Christian Garner: Professional

 On February 9, 2023, Garner signed a one-year deal with USL Championship side Pittsburgh Riverhounds.
 He made his professional debut on March 24, 2023, starting in a 1–1 draw with Miami FC.
 After the 2023 season, his contract was not extended.

 On February 1, 2024, after remaining a free agent for two months, Garner made a move to Greenville Triumph in USL League One on a deal until November 30, 2024.
 He made 6 League appearances for Greenville and multiple appearances in the USL Jagermeister Cup before being loaned to Charleston Battery.
 Garner made his debut against Indy Eleven and kept a clean-sheet, making 3 saves.

 Garner was released by Greenville following their 2024 season.

 On February 14, 2025, Garner returned to Charleston on a permanent deal, reuniting with Riverhounds teammates Nathan Dossantos, Langston Blackstock, and Luis Zamudio in the process.
+Following the 2025 season, Garner retired from playing professional soccer.